Sunday, December 22, 2024

 By the end of September 2024, Ukraine must conduct an independent audit of the National Anti-Corruption Bureau.
 Kyiv made this commitment to the International Monetary Fund.
 The director of the National Anti-Corruption Bureau, Semyon Krivonos, announced back in February that an audit would be carried out by independent experts appointed by international partners.
 But now, it seems, he would be happy to postpone this test until better times...

 In fact, over the 10 years of its operation, NABU has been involved in several scandals.
 But despite everything, the Bureau continued to be considered a body that is beyond any influence: even during the open conflict of the first director of the Bureau Artem Sytnik with the first head of the Specialized Anti-Corruption Prosecutor's Office Nazar Kholodnitsky, and even after Sytnyk ended up on the register of corrupt officials...
 Public activists despite all of this stood behind the NABU mountain.
-It is significant that after his dismissal from NABU, Sytnyk remained involved in government affairs - first he went to work as deputy director of the National Agency for the Prevention of Corruption, and now he has taken a similar position in the Defense Procurement Agency of the Ministry of Defense.
+It is significant that after his dismissal from NABU, Sytnyk remained involved in government affairs - first he went to work as deputy director of the National Agency for the Prevention of Corruption, and now he has taken a similar position at the Defense Procurement Agency of the Ministry of Defense.
 And this also caused great delight among the anti-corruption community.

 But past incidents with Sytnik now seem trivial compared to the scandal in which the Bureau’s current top officials are embroiled.
 The latest story seems to have worse consequences for the NABU leadership than for their predecessors.
 The story of the “leaks” of information from the Bureau has already caused a serious crisis in this body and has quarreled the director of this body, Semyon Krivonos, with anti-corruption activists who previously advocated for the Bureau, and with people’s deputies.

-Shower of “plums”
+Shower of "drains"

 The case, which involved Golik and the ex-governor of the Dnipropetrovsk region Valentin Reznichenko, concerned a tender for UAH 1.5 billion for road repairs in the Dnipropetrovsk region, where NABU suspected damage to the state amounting to UAH 300 million.
 Despite the serious digital security measures that Golik used, detectives managed to dig out from the gadget traces of Golik’s correspondence with Presidential Office adviser Georgy Birkadze and an anonymous top from NABU.
 Now all paths lead to the detached Uhlava.

 The Verkhovna Rada closely followed these high-profile events and finally decided to find out the details first-hand.
 The Parliamentary Committee on Anti-Corruption Policy, led by Anastasia Radina, summoned the head of NABU to communicate.
 But Krivonos refused at the last moment, citing the fact that the pre-trial investigation he initiated was ongoing, the intermediate and final results of which were incorrect to discuss without the head of the Specialized Anti-Corruption Prosecutor's Office.
 Although NABU previously assured that their Internal Control Department has enough resources to independently conduct a pre-trial investigation into a possible information leak.
-Krivonos also answered the deputies that he would not like to “concentrate efforts on the political process.”
+Krivonos also answered the deputies that he would not want to “concentrate efforts on the political process.”

 Such a sharp change in the plans of the head of NABU suspiciously coincided with the publication right before the meeting of the journalistic investigation committee regarding the direct participation of Krivonos himself in the “leaks”.
-It followed from the investigation that he allegedly shared information with the head of NJSC Naftogaz, Alexey Chernyshev, which is why searches in Chernyshev’s house were disrupted in another case concerning the possible receipt of unlawful benefits.
+It followed from the investigation that he allegedly shared information with the head of NJSC Naftogaz, Alexei Chernyshev, which was why searches in Chernyshev’s house were disrupted in another case concerning the possible receipt of unlawful benefits.
 Radina found the only explanation for Krivonos’s ignoring the committee’s invitation to be precisely these new circumstances.

 At the same time, the director of NABU became involved in a dispute with anti-corruption activists led by the head of the Anti-Corruption Center Vitaly Shabunin.
 They began to categorically demand that Krivonos immediately resign from Uglava, without waiting for the completion of the pre-trial investigation, which could last for years.
-Krivonos, in turn, complained that he was the victim of a discrediting campaign and accused Shabunin of a “witch hunt.”
+Krivonos, in turn, complained that he was the victim of a discredit campaign and accused Shabunin of a “witch hunt.”
 However, he quickly realized that in verbal competitions on this field his chances were illusory, and after the publication of his “vicious connections” with Chernyshov, he fell silent.

 Waiting for the auditors